Listen to the Users

 The user experience is a primary driver in the development of the AMCS Platform.
 We want users to be excited and delighted, using our solutions.

 We want to build the right thing at the right time the right way.

-Building the right thing means the features we want to create.
+Building the right thing means creating the features we want.
 Most importantly, it is about developing features and processes that the users need, ones that will add value for the customer, which requires putting the user first in our design process.

 Building at the right time signifies making the right decisions about which features to do now and prioritizing our Product Roadmap to support our customers' needs.
 Therefore, we focus on the priority items that will add the most value to the customer right now.
-We try to think like the user, listening to our user groups (through initiatives like User Validation Programme), analyzing user persona needs, creating and validating new features.
+We try to think like the user, listening to our user groups (through initiatives like User Validation Programme, email us to register or learn more ), analyzing user persona needs, creating and validating new features.

 Building the right way involves finding the best designs from myriad possibilities.
 All of these factors involve listening to different groups – from the user to the customer and to the general marketplace.
 Then we apply the science/art/creative process of UX to construct a design that provides the best user experience.

 Right time and the right place – are central to our process.
 This relies heavily on the understanding of the customers’ business rules and procedures.
 It allows us to make the correct assumptions to automatically fill in information on a screen or calculate a field as a convenience to the users.

 Interaction design is another principle used to properly design the best methods for the user to interact with the data on the screen - should we use one control over another, a tree versus a list for example?

 At this point, we can start development with confidence that we have listened to key groups and are building solutions that the market is eager to purchase and use.
 According to research done by the Design Management institute in a 2015 study they found that design-driven companies outperform their competitors by as much as 219% over the previous 10 years.